 - Natural End of Time: Planets In Peril has the Captain help a universe on the brink of death, the last of the stars there barely shining.
 The remnants of the people are at war with an Always Chaotic Evil race created to survive in a starless universe, and he needs to help them last until a new Big Bang revitalizes the stars.

 - Never Gets Drunk: While Otho is supposed to be organic, his metabolism is powerful enough to drain a bottle of the Solar System's strongest Gargle Blaster to no effect.

-- Oblivious Astronomers: Captain Future and the Space Emperor begins with a Do Not Adjust Your Set moment where a mysterious person warns of a danger; an incoming dark star that will destroy the Solar System unless all its resources are entrusted to him to avert the danger.
+- Oblivious Astronomers: Calling Captain Future begins with a Do Not Adjust Your Set moment where a mysterious person warns of a danger; an incoming dark star that will destroy the Solar System unless all its resources are entrusted to him to avert the danger.
 The star is already close enough to be seen through an amateur's telescope, yet the professional astronomers have noticed nothing, so naturally, after this kind of blunder no one trusts them when they say it's merely a low-mass dust cloud.
 Subverted at the end; it's nothing but an enormous hologram, so naturally nothing could be detected until the projectors were turned on.

 - Rapid Aging: In one story, a gang was selling water from a radioactive spring which made people young.
 Too long without the water, and the person died from rapid aging.
 There was actually an attempt to give a scientific explanation; the body no longer has the resources and regeneration of a young person, but continues expending them like one.